Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

+We then considered the case where people were more likely to mix with others in the same ethnic group.
+A method to determine the 5th parameter, the assortativity constant, was needed.
 Statistical area data was used to select a value for the assortativity constant using a similar method as Ma et al. \cite{ma_modeling_2021}.
-The method first constructed an empirically estimated transmission matrix, $\boldsymbol{T}'$, using a specified transmission vector, $\boldsymbol{a}$, as defined in the following equation:
+The method first constructed an empirically estimated contact matrix, $\boldsymbol{T}'$, using a specified transmission vector, $\boldsymbol{a}$, as defined in the following equation:

-To construct this matrix, a proportionate mixing scheme was applied to the populations of each statistical area to calculate the transmission matrix within that statistical area.
-The difference between Ma et al.'s method and ours was we assumed frequency-dependent interactions within statistical areas, whereas they assumed density-based interactions in their block groups.
-Frequency-dependent interactions assume that the mean number of people an individual interacts with each day is constant and does not depend on the population size in the census block or statistical area, while the mean number of density-dependent interactions does.
-The aggregation over the statistical areas gave the empirically estimated transmission matrix.
+where $N_{i,l}$ the population size of ethnicity group $i$ in statistical area $l$, and $T_{ij}'$ is the total number of contacts between people in group $i$ and people in group $j$ (multiplied by the transmission probability).

+The definition of this matrix assumes that proportionate mixing occurs within each statistical area, and then aggregates the resulting contacts over the statistical areas.
 This was based on an approximating assumption that people mix proportionately with other people in the same geographical area and do not mix with people in other areas.
-This assumption was not entirely accurate to the real world but gave a good idea of the interactions an individual from each statistical area would have.
+This assumption was not entirely accurate to the real world but gave an approximate empirically based estimate of the average relative number of interactions an individual from a given ethnicity group would have.